 If applicable state or federal law requires that the University offer any leave in a manner that is more generous to employees than is currently provided in this Article, the University will comply with the law.
-The University will provide notice to UPTE no less than thirty (30) calendar days prior to implementing any such change.
+The University will provide notice to UPTE no less than 30 days prior to implementing any such change.